digitaltheology/tickler-perl/README.md

     YYMMDD DD/MM/YY Text of the item to be tickled

 The second field (DD/MM/YY) reflects my location (UK).
-However, this may be amended in **.tickler**, the configuration file, to reflect the input of other users. (eg. MM/DD/YY or YY/MM/DD).
+However, this may be amended in **.tickler**, the configuration file, to reflect the input of other users. (ie. MM/DD/YY or YY/MM/DD).

 The format of the config file is also simple, for example: